louisgb/GeomClass/readme.txt

 --- Usage ---

+* Compile the Fortran code by executing
+  $ make
+  or
+  $ ifort -mkl -o abmat.exe abmat.f90 frommstor/frompolyrate.f90
-* Prepare the following input files: cart0.txt: starting Cartesian coordinates to be displaced rdef0.txt: definition of redundant internal coordinates nrdef0.txt: definition of nonredundant internal coordinates, as linear combinations of nonredundant ones (or identical to redundant ones) nrdispl0.txt: displacement of nonredundant internal coordinates
+* Prepare the following input files: cart0.txt: starting Cartesian coordinates to be displaced rdef0.txt: definition of redundant internal coordinates nrdef0.txt: definition of nonredundant internal coordinates, as linear combinations of redundant ones (or identical to redundant ones) nrdispl0.txt: displacement of nonredundant internal coordinates
 * Execute the code by running
-  python displace_int2cart.py >out.txt
+  $ python displace_int2cart.py >out.txt
+* Check the output file (out.txt in the last example)

 --- System requirements and dependencies ---

+Linux (tested on CentOS release 6.8)
-Intel Fortran Compiler with MKL libraries
+Intel Fortran Compiler with MKL libraries (tested with ifort version 13.1.3) Python 2.7 (tested with version 2.7.8)
-Python 2.7
-NumPy
+NumPy (tested with version 1.11.1)

 --- Components ---